BAMDP Shaping: a Unified Framework for Intrinsic Motivation and Reward Shaping: Pseudo-rewards Correct BAMDP Value Misestimation

 \begin{definition}[Value of Opportunity] The Value of Opportunity (VOO) to $\alg$ from state $\se_t$ is the expected optimal value of state $s_t$ without having learnt anything, i.e.:

-\end{definition} E.g., if there is always a reward at a known goal state $s_g$, then $s_t$ that are fewer steps from it have higher VOO.
-But RL agents with misspecified priors may underestimate the value of $s_t$ before first discovering the reward at $s_g$.
-Conversely, if walking near a cliff edge has a high chance of injury, then $s_t$ there have lower VOO, but RL agents may overestimate their value before the first fall.
-Attractive or repulsive $\VoO^*$ signal can correct RL algorithms that under or overestimate VOO, respectively.
+\end{definition} E.g., if there is guaranteed reward at a known goal state $s_g$, then $s$ that are fewer steps from it have higher VOO.
+Conversely, if walking near an icy cliff edge always has a high chance of injury, then $s$ there have lower VOO.

-\begin{lemma}[BAMDP Value Decomposition] The optimal BAMDP value can be decomposed into the Value of Information and the Value of Opportunity: $ \eV^*(\se_t)=\eV^*_I(\se_t)+\eV^*_0(\se_t). $ \end{lemma}
+\begin{lemma}[BAMDP Value Decomposition] The optimal BAMDP value can be decomposed into the Value of Information and the Value of Opportunity: